Free · Private · 47 Countries

 See whether you likely qualify and what documents you will need to start the process.

-About Heritage Passport Finder
+Heritage Passport Finder

-Heritage Passport Finder is a free, educational tool that helps people with European ancestry understand whether they may qualify for citizenship by descent.
-Many European countries allow descendants of former citizens to reclaim nationality โ€” but the rules vary widely and the process can be confusing.
+A free, educational tool helping people with European ancestry understand whether they may qualify for citizenship by descent.
+Many European countries allow descendants of former citizens to reclaim nationality — but the rules vary widely and the process can be confusing.

 Open passport with travel stamps